jpnt/RVOS/doc/02-riscv-core-timer-interrupt.md

   while a CPU cycle is the shortest unit of time defined by the processor's clock frequency.

 * There are 3 standard sources of interrupts
-    1. Software: triggered by storing to a memory-mapped register (interprocessor interrupt)
+    1. Software: triggered by storing to a memory-mapped register (used for interprocessor interrupt, or put simply one hart interrupts another hart)
     2. Timer: raised when a hart's (hardware thread) time comparator (mtimecmp) >= real-time counter (mtime)
     3. External: raised by platform-level interrupt controller (where external devices are attached)

 # Control and Status Registers (CSRs)

-* 'Zicsr' extension for CSR instructions
-    * defines CSRs (Control and Status registers)
+* 'Zicsr' extension the defines the CSRs (Control and Status registers)

 * Memory-mapped registers (MMRs)
     * registers that are mapped to specific memory addresses rather than being part of the CSR space